 - High-Performance Low-E4 SmartSun Glass: The Low-E4 SmartSun Glass is also 45% more energy efficient in the winter but 70% more efficient in the summer.
 It goes on to block 95% of harmful UV rays to protect your eyes as well as your home’s interior.

-- High-Performance Low-E4 Sun Glass: The Low-E4 Sun Glass is the best glass to beat solar heat.
+- High-Performance Low-E4 Sun Glass: Low-E4 Sun Glass is the best glass to beat solar heat.
 A tint coating keeps your home much cooler in warmer weather and reduces the amount of visible light and sunshine streaming in from outside.

-Additional Costs and Considerations
+Additional Costs And Considerations

 Aside from the obvious choices of window type, trim, glass, and color (like bold, black windows or more subtle, white windows), there are several additional factors you need to consider before replacing your windows.

-Labor and Installation
+Labor And Installation

 Depending on the contractor you use, labor can range between $30 and $60 per hour.
 If you are replacing multiple windows in your home at once, you’ll likely save on labor costs.
 If your windows need to be custom-made or fitted into a historic building, the cost of specialist labor can be much higher.